AliMamdouh2025/STMicroelectronics_Linux_Trainning/Heap Manager V1/README.md

 1- HmmFree call:
 * we should see the metadata location by decremnting the pointer, then cast this address to structure- of FreeMemoryBlocks_LinkedList(Metadata, PreviousFree_Ptr, NextFree_Ptr).
-* PreviousFree_Ptr and NextFree_Ptr should be initialized with Head.
 * Insert this free node to FreeMemoryBlocks_LinkedList.